"Old properties"

 Advice

 No further deductions should be made under this flat-rate calculation method, with the exception of the flat-rate costs of acquisition.
-If, within the last 15 years, the costs of building the sold property have not been deducted by depreciation for normal wear and tear, but have rather been subject to accelerated depreciation under section 28 paragraph 3 Einkommensteuergesetz (e.g. expenses under sections 3 to 5 Mietrechtsgesetz over 15 years), half of the depreciations are to be (re)added to the income at a flat rate.
+If, within the last 15 years prior to the sale, the costs of building the sold property have not been deducted by depreciation for normal wear and tear, but have rather been subject to accelerated depreciation under section 28 paragraph 3 Einkommensteuergesetz (e.g. expenses under sections 3 to 5 Mietrechtsgesetz over 15 years), half of the depreciations are to be (re)added to the income at a flat rate.

 In addition to the flat-rate calculation method at the special tax rate of 30 percent, it is also possible to exercise the general scheme of taxation option.
 From 2016, the deduction of operating expenses or professional expenditure is also permitted.